Key skills in and for digital democracy

 To the registration for the Workshop

 Alexa M. Kunz is addressing this question together with other experts from science and business as part of the Future Skills 2030 task force.
 The committee was convened by the Donors' Association for the Promotion of Sciences and Humanities in Germany with the aim of updating its current framework on Future Skills.
-The topic of "democratic culture" and the associated educational mandate for universities play an important role in the development of the new framework.
+The topic of "democratic culture" and the associated educational mandate for universities play an important role in the development of the scientific report and of the new framework.

 What do digitalization and democracy have in common?
 With "Digital Democracy" (Digi D), a project aims to create the opportunity to deal intensively with the challenges and opportunities of digital democracy - the "Digital Democracy Camp" (DDC) took place on 23.5.25 and offered an opportunity to make a difference together on site.